Product design is where the rubber really meets the road — or rather, the pixel meets the screen.

 Testing the Experience In Its Rawest Form

-While user testing can be done at any stage of the product design and development process, we prefer to focus on it while building wireframes for two main reasons.
+While user testing can be done at any stage of the product design and development process, designer prefer to focus on it while building wireframes for two main reasons.
 One is speed.
-We’re able to adapt to change and iterate much more quickly if something isn’t working in the wireframe than we would if we were dealing with a full display layer.
-The second reason for testing during the wireframe stage is that we’re better able to test the experience itself rather than the users’ perception of the experience based on the visual layer.
+Designer able to adapt to change and iterate much more quickly if something isn’t working in the wireframe than designer would if designer is dealing with a full display layer.
+The second reason for testing during the wireframe stage is that designer better able to test the experience itself rather than the users’ perception of the experience based on the visual layer.

 USER INTERFACE DESIGN